-Located on the 6th (rooftop) floor of SM Aura in Taguig, Niu is the slightly more upscale/classier version of Vikings, the popular buffet chain in the Philippines.
+Located on the rooftop of SM Aura in Taguig, Niu is the slightly more upscale/classier version of Vikings, the popular buffet chain in the Philippines.
 I’ve read alot of good things about the place on blogs and review websites like Zomato and Tripadvisor, and since birthday babies get a free meal, we thought of celebrating N’s 31st birthday there.
 We arrived around 6.15pm according to the booking, and were ushered in straightaway, skipping the long queue.

 The hall was long and spacious.
-I’m guessing at least 200 covers!
+I’m guessing at least 200 covers.
 Decor was classy and elegant, with grey chairs and tables with marble tops.
 A pianist played Christmas tunes, filling the air with a warm and cheerful ambience.

 The buffet spread was really long!
 Stretching from one end of the restaurant to the other, it was divided according to stations that served Japanese, local, Western, Italian fare and more.
 At the ‘live’ cooking station, diners could watch their meal being prepared right before their eyes.